1wraith/ARGUS-IPS/README.md

 meaningful once a buffer is known to be *complete*; a raw payload stream never really finishes from the engine's point of view.

-`ftp.command`, `smtp.command`/`smtp.sender`/`smtp.recipient`, and
+`ftp.command`, `smtp.command`/`smtp.sender`/`smtp.recipient`,
+`smb.command`/`smb.filename`, and `modbus.function`/`modbus.address`/
-`smb.command`/`smb.filename` are all checked against **every new message as it arrives**, not just once — unlike a TLS ClientHello or an HTTP request line, one session of any of these protocols sends many commands/messages over its lifetime. `modbus.function`/`modbus.address` work the same way, but are also gated to port-502 traffic specifically — see "Two more protocols" above for why Modbus alone needs port-gating rather than content-sniffing. `ssh.version` is checked once per direction (the plaintext version banner is the only unencrypted part of an SSH connection).
-One consequence worth knowing: the existing per-flow, per-rule-name dedup (built for the one-shot buffers, to avoid re-alerting as a growing payload buffer keeps matching the same signature) also applies here, so if the *same* rule matches two *different* FTP/SMTP/SMB2/Modbus messages in one session, it only alerts on the first — a deliberate scope limitation to keep the dedup model uniform across every buffer type, not a bug.
+`dnp3.function` are all checked against **every new message as it arrives**, not just once — unlike a TLS ClientHello or an HTTP request line, one session of any of these protocols sends many commands/ messages over its lifetime. `ssh.version` and `rdp.cookie` are each checked once per direction (SSH's plaintext version banner and RDP's initial connection request are each the only unencrypted moment of their respective connections). `tftp.opcode`/`tftp.filename` and `snmp.community` are checked once per UDP *packet*, since neither protocol has a persistent connection to reassemble — no dedup concerns there, each datagram is independent.
+One consequence worth knowing for the many-messages-per-session buffers: the existing per-flow, per-rule-name dedup (built for the one-shot buffers, to avoid re-alerting as a growing payload buffer keeps matching the same signature) also applies here, so if the *same* rule matches two *different* messages in one session, it only alerts on the first — a deliberate scope limitation to keep the dedup model uniform across every buffer type, not a bug.

 ## Build & run